How To Install Security Cameras Under Eaves | 2025 Guide

 Step1: Put a Plan for The installation Process

-Starting the whole process with planning is the best.
-Installation in eaves requires the security camera to face a direction that can cover a large area of view.
+It is best to start the whole process with planning.
+Installation in the eaves requires the security camera to face a direction that can cover a large area of view.

-Without mapping out the best path and place to be, you might end up installing cameras with so many blind spots.
+Without mapping out the best path and location, you might end up installing cameras with many blind spots.

-Grab a pencil and a paper, and draw out a quick sketch of the house.
-Then, try to mark areas in your eaves where the security cameras should be located.
+Grab a pencil and paper and draw a quick sketch of the house.
+Then, mark areas where the security cameras should be located in your eaves.

 Step2: Measure the Wire Route

-The 2nd step in how to install security cameras under eaves is to take the measurements.
+The 2nd step in installing security cameras under eaves is to take the measurements.

 Measure the length of the eave (distance of the space between the wall and the end of the eave.)
 With this, you can select the aluminum strip to match perfectly without sagging.

 Grab your camera kit and open it up.
 Check for the components available.
-The main attention should be on checking if the Ethernet cable will connect from the network video recorder through your wire ways down to the eave.
+The main attention should be checking if the Ethernet cable will connect from the network video recorder through your wire to the eave.

-In case you have a DVR and CCTV camera that use Coaxial cable, you can do the same and measure the cable.
+If you have a DVR and CCTV camera that uses Coaxial cable, you can do the same and measure the cable.

 You can do this by going to your attic and measuring through the path you want the cable to pass.
 This is part of the little stressing steps in the installation, but it will take only a few minutes.